python3statement/pycon-2017/proposal.md

  - Make developers aware of the recent changes in Python Packaging (`python_requres` metadata) and how to make use of it.

  - The traps to avoid if you plan to release a Python 3 only version of your package.

 Detailed Abstract
 =================

-1. Intro The Python 3 statement
+1. Intro The Python 3 statement and ipythoN
 -------------------------------

 A growing number of libraries and library authors have announced that they are